 Sunday, 2 pm

-Stern Grove Festival presents a celebration of Fania record label's 50th anniversary, featuring salsa great Roberto Roena, Los Angeles-based Latin group Boogaloo Assassins, and virtuoso guitarist Vieux Farka Touré, the son of the late Malian guitarist Ali Farka Touré.
+Bring the family and enjoy the music of Joan Osborne brings her Soul Revue to the Stern Grove Festival stage for an afternoon of Motown classics.
+Sharing the stage with local band John Brothers Piano Company open the show with a mix of early jazz, classical, and blues tunes.
 Programs and activities for children on the Kid Stage from noon to 1 pm before every concert.
 Free admission.
 Location: 19th Avenue and Sloat Boulevard, San Francisco.
 For more info, visit their website.

 - Summer Sunday Concerts at Piccolo Pavilion